Daily routine ESL lesson plan with girl brushing teeth illustration.

 • Use the present simple tense to describe daily routines.

-• Ask and answer questions like “What time do you…?” about common activities.
+• Ask and answer questions like “What time do you…?” about common daily activities.

 • Recognize and use vocabulary for daily actions such as get up, have breakfast, go to school, and go to bed.